chadvallen/hello-world/README.md

 My first repository

-Hello, my name is Chad and I enjoy wake shredding.
+Hello, my name is Chad and I enjoy coding and waterskiing.